ResearchIT/pronto-user-docs/docs/interactive_computing/x_forwarding.md

 ![enable_x11_forwarding](img/interactive_computing_enable_x11_forwarding_0.png)

 Click open.
-You will be prompted to login with your NetID, [Google Authenticator](https://www.hpc.iastate.edu/guides/condo-2017/access-and-login) (if relevant for the system) and your password.
+You will be prompted to login with your NetID, [Google Authenticator](https://www.hpc.iastate.edu/guides/nova/access-and-login) (if connecting to nova) and your password.

 Now open up VcXsrv (also known as xlaunch) and select a display option.
 This will simply determine how the program you are trying to run will look on your desktop.
 In this example, I will choose "Multiple windows".